wuxc/pywin32doc/md/PyCCmdUI.md

 ## PyCCmdUI Object

 A class for manipulating user-interface elements\.
-Encapsulates an MFC **CCmdUI** class
+Encapsulates an MFCCCmdUI

+ class

 #### Methods